Kreal11/user-testing-app/README.md

 ![Mongoose](https://img.shields.io/badge/Mongoose-880000?style=for-the-badge&logo=mongoose&logoColor=white)

-This website is built using Vue.js and Node.js technologies.
-It serves as a platform for user authentication and provides access to personalized tests.
+This website serves as a platform for user authentication and provides access to personalized tests.
 Users can log in with their account credentials and access a list of tests assigned to them.
 Once a test is completed, it becomes unavailable, and the results are displayed on its card.

 The backend is hosted at `https://user-testing-app.onrender.com` and may be hosted locally at `localhost:3000`, while the live website is deployed on Vercel.